This page is an extension of my book.

 FLIGHT TRANSPORT by Robert Miranda: Your pup flies in the Passenger cabin and is normally home same-day.
 Robert is our trusted

-friend and we've never called on anyone else to fly our puppies.
-Robert exceeded breeder-to-client expectations from the beginning.
+friend; we've never called on anyone else to fly our puppies.
+Robert exceeded breeder and puppy client expectations from the

+beginning.
 His top priority is the safety and well-being of your puppy, who never leaves Robert's sight.
-Robert is the ONLY person allowed
+Robert is the ONLY

 Due to space and weight limits, FLIGHT TRANSPORT MUST BE ARRANGED WELL IN ADVANCE.
 Be sure Robert knows what program you